 There are lots of activities and events taking place, or you can simply enjoy the scenery.
 Find out more about the history of the gardens here.

 The Lower Gardens

 This section of the gardens is quite short, it runs from the pier to the town centre, but there is always lots going on.

-Year-round attractions include mini golf, a bandstand, refreshment kiosks, an aviary, art exhibition and the Bournemouth Eye tethered balloon.
+Year-round attractions include mini golf, a bandstand, refreshment kiosks and Street food corner site, an aviary, and art exhibition.

 Seasonal events in this section of the gardens include the summer Kids Free Fun Festival and the 100 year old traditional Candlelight Illuminations, which attracts thousands of visitors.
 In the winter we have the incredible Christmas Tree Wonderland, which features a stunning trail of Christmas trees and festive activities.

 Central and Upper Gardens

 This part of the gardens is quieter and there are no public toilets.
 There is a cycle path that runs through the Bourne Valley Greenway along one side from the town centre to Branksome.